krzemienski/awesome-from-stars/README.md

 * [krzemienski/ffmpeg-build-1](https://github.com/krzemienski/ffmpeg-build-1): Build ffmpeg with its dependencies from source.
 * [binoculars/ffmpeg-build-lambda](https://github.com/binoculars/ffmpeg-build-lambda): Static FFmpeg builds for use on AWS Lambda
 * [markus-perl/ffmpeg-build-script](https://github.com/markus-perl/ffmpeg-build-script): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
-* [slyfox1186/ffmpeg-build-script](https://github.com/slyfox1186/ffmpeg-build-script): The FFmpeg build script build's the most up to date version of FFmpeg by using API calls to download the latest source code available.
+* [slyfox1186/ffmpeg-build-script](https://github.com/slyfox1186/ffmpeg-build-script): This script build's the most up to date version of FFmpeg by using API calls to download the latest source code available.
 * [BtbN/FFmpeg-Builds](https://github.com/BtbN/FFmpeg-Builds): None
 * [bramp/ffmpeg-cli-wrapper](https://github.com/bramp/ffmpeg-cli-wrapper): Java wrapper around the FFmpeg command line tool
 * [scrwdrv/ffmpeg-command](https://github.com/scrwdrv/ffmpeg-command): A simple ffmpeg and ffprobe child process handler, easy to add commands and execute